 Important Parts for AM Radio Transmitter

-First, we need a few things to build a low power simple AM transmitter.
+First, we need a few things to build a low-power simple AM transmitter.
 Some of the basic things are copper wire, soldering iron, solder, and electrical tape.
 Be very careful while working with soldering iron.
-Keep working space clear and read instructions carefully.
+Keep the working space clear and read instructions carefully.
 So, these are some of the basic things that you need for the build.

 - Power supply: 9V Battery

 - Audio Transformer: 1000 Ohm to 8 Ohm

 - 1 MHz Crystal Oscillator

 These parts are very easily available in the electronics market.
 Check your online stores for these parts.
 If you want, do try to find parts in the local market.
 These kinds of things are mostly found in shops that sell parts for TV, radio, and robotic.
 Ask your local electronic repair shop for more details.
 Those people have contacts, and they know the shops.
 We can also extract a mic from an old headset.
 PC headset has a mic, which works perfectly.
 You can also use a 3.5 mm jack to get the audio source from music players.
 People living in the US can easily buy parts from Radio Shack and other sources.